ibm-cloud-docs/storage-scale/configure-ces-integration.md

     mmlsquota -j data FILESYSTEM
     ```

-The CES feature is only available with the custom image provided by the solution.
+The CES feature is only available with the custom image that is provided by the solution.
 {: note}